skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 ---
 Board: WeActStudio BluePill Plus STM32 F103CBT8 (Arm Coretex M3)

-So the last post we used Systick to create a timer and then use that timer to create a delay in the code.
-The delay function developed msleep() made the main loop hang around in a while loop until the delay was over.
-This would be considered a blocking function as it stops main from doing anything else while it waits for the delay, but we have loads of processing power, you might want to do some UART communication, sensor reading or other stuff, so lets make it better.
+The [last post](https://skoopsy.dev/stm32,/libopencm3,/bluepill/2025/06/29/STM32-4-bluepill-delay.html) employed Systick to create a timer, and then used that timer to create a delay in the code.
+The delay function developed, msleep(), caused the main loop to hang around in a while loop, until the delay was over.
+This is considered a blocking function - it stops main from doing anything else while it waits for the delay.
+There is a lot of processing pwoer on the F103CBT8 and you might want to do some UART communication, sensor reading, or other stuff, so lets make it better.

-These lines code are mostly unchanged from the previous post minus the removal of the msleep function and some moving around:
+These lines of code are mostly unchanged from the previous post, minus the removal of the ```msleep()``` function and some reshuffling:

 ```c
 #include <libopencm3/stm32/rcc.h>